 The climax of the story is here, in Book 22.
 Odysseus is ready to reclaim his rightful kingdom.
 But first he must deal with more than a hundred young and hostile suitors.
 The first one he turns to is Antinous.
 All through the story, Antinous has been the meanest of the suitors and their ringleader.
 He hit Odysseus with a stool when the hero appeared in the hall as a beggar, and he ridiculed the disguised king by calling him a bleary vagabond, a pest, and a tramp.
+1226.
+Odysseus prays to Apollo because this particular day is one of the god's feast days.
+Apollo is also the god of archery.

 What makes this description of Antinous's death especially powerful?
+(Analyzing)

-Now shrugging off his rags the wiliest fighter of the islands leapt and stood on the broad doorsill, his own bow in his hand.
-He poured out at his feet a rain of arrows from the 1238. runnels: streams quiver and spoke to the crowd: "So much for that.
-Your clean-cut game is What has just happened?
-What over. do you predict will happen 1225 Now watch me hit a target that no man has hit before, next? if I can make this shot.
-Help me, Apollo."
-He drew to his fist the cruel head of an arrow for Antinous just as the young man leaned to lift his beautiful drinking cup, embossed, two-handled, golden: the cup was in his fingers, the wine was even at his lips, and did he dream of 1230 death?
-How could he?
-In that revelry amid his throng of friends who would imagine a single foe-though a strong foe indeed could dare to bring death's pain on him and darkness on his eyes?
-What does Homer mean when Odysseus' arrow hit him under the chin he says the suitors "imagined 1235 and punched up to the feathers through his throat. as they wished"?
-Backward and down he went, letting the wine cup fall from his shocked hand.
-Like pipes his nostrils jetted crimson runnels, a river of mortal red, and one last kick upset his table knocking the bread and meat to soak in dusty blood.
-1240 Now as they craned to see their champion where he lay the suitors jostled in uproar down the hall, everyone on his feet.
-Wildly they turned and scanned the walls in the long room for arms; but not a shield, not a good ashen spear was there for a man to take and
+islands leapt and stood on the broad doorsill, his own bow in his hand. auivor He poured out at his feet a rain of arrows from the 123 88. runnels: streams quiver and spoke to the crowd: "So much for that.
+Your clean-cut game is • What has just h over.
+1225 Now watch me hit a target that no man has hit before, if I can make this shot.
+Help me, Apollo." do you predict next?
+(Compre He drew to his fist the cruel head of an arrow for Antinous duiultia just as the young man leaned to lift his beautiful arinkir ng cup, embossed, two-handled, golden: the cup was in his fingers, 1230 the wine was even at his lips, and did he dream of death? c · 1 How could he?
+In that revelry amid his throng of friends who would imagine a single foe-though a strong foe indeed- could dare to bring death's pain on him and darkness on his eyes?
+Odysseus' arrow hit him under the chin • What does Hor 1235 and punched up to the feathers through his throat. he says the suit as they wished Backward and down he went, letting the wine cup fall from his shocked hand.
+Like pipes his nostrils jetted crimson runnels, a river of mortal red, and one last kick upset his table 1240 knocking the bread and meat to soak in dusty blood.
+Now as they craned to see their champion where he lay the suitors jostled in uproar down the hall, everyone on his feet.
+Wildly they turned and scanned the walls in the long room for arms; but not a shield, and not a good ashen spear was there for a man to take as they wished"?
+(Interpreting)